MaxGalindo150/deeprl/docs/source/introduction.rst

 **Quick Example:**
-Here's a quick example of how to train an agent using DeepRL with the DQN algorithm:
+Here's a quick example of how to train an agent using deeprl with the DQN algorithm:

 .. code-block:: python